 Under the leadership of a local Baptist, Mr. J.A.
 Packer, who was also the President of the Baptist Union in NSW, and a generous donor, Mrs. W. Buckingham, the Katoomba congregation was formed; the Foundation Stone of the church was laid in Waratah Street on the 2nd October, 1916.
 Built in the Federation Gothic style, the Katoomba Baptist Church was formally opened on New Year’s Day, 1917.
 There was a public tea held afterwards in the Salvation Army Hall that was attended by one-hundred and twenty people, including a number of local ministers from various denominations.
 Consequently, it has been recognised as one of the oldest Churches in the greater Blue Mountains region.

-To this day, Katoomba Baptist Church continues to loyally serve Christ and His Kingdom.
-Having remained faithful to its historic, Reformed foundations, it joyfully anticipates all of its future ministry and service to God, and to the people of the Blue Mountains.
+To this day, Katoomba Baptist Church continues to loyally serve Christ and advance His Kingdom.
+Having remained faithful to its historic, Reformed Baptist foundations, it joyfully anticipates all of its future ministry and service to God, and to the people of the Blue Mountains.
 If anything can be said of Katoomba Baptist Church, it is this: its essential purpose always has been – and always shall be – to magnify the LORD, and to exalt His name together.